Manaleng222/POETHRE/README.md

 -Add Ingredients: Additional ingredients can be added to an existing recipe.

--Add Steps: Users can specify the steps required to prepare the recipe.
+-Add Steps: Users can specify the steps required to prepare the recipe name.

 -Scale Recipes: Recipes can be scaled by 0.5, 2, or 3 times their original quantities.